UNC-Libraries-data/Python/index.md

 Fundamental Python syntax, using the Spyder IDE (Integrated Development Environment).
 * [Alternative (without Table of Contents)](Intro/Introduction-nocontents.html)

 Note: Files and file paths are not included here.
-This workshop can be run using online Python services like [pyfiddle.io](pyfiddle.io).
+This workshop can be run using online Python services like [repl.it](https://repl.it/) or  [pyfiddle.io](pyfiddle.io).

 Including:

-* Basic Data Types (Numeric, String, List, Dictionary)
+* Basic Data Types (Numeric, String, List, Dictionaries)
 * Conditionals
 * Loops
 * Functions